Is Blood Mixture Or Pure Substance

 Key characteristics of mixtures include:

 • Variable Composition: The proportions of the components in a mixture can vary.
-For example, saltwater can have different concentrations of salt.
+Here's one way to look at it: saltwater can have different concentrations of salt.

 • Retained Properties: Each component in a mixture retains its original properties.
-For example, salt in saltwater still tastes salty.
+As an example, salt in saltwater still tastes salty.

 • Separation by Physical Means: Components of a mixture can be separated using physical methods such as filtration, evaporation, distillation, and magnetism.